nvaccess/nvda/devDocs/startupShutdownInstall.md

     1. the updateCheck is terminated
     1. watchdog is terminated
     1. addons and the brailleViewer are terminated, so we can close all windows safely
-    1. All NVDA windows are closed
+    1. All wx windows are closed
     1. Now that windows are closed, a new NVDA instance is started if requested

 ### Out of process: `WM_QUIT`